 A care plan, lays out in detail, how your stay will proceed, what targets you have for treatment, and how you'll measure them.
 Clinic addiction specialists (ideally assigned only to you) should help you prepare this and use it as a tool throughout your stay.

 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
-Make sure to take an active part in this stage.
+This part is important and can determine your progress later, so don't skip it.

 - Do you offer the opportunity to look around the clinic before admitting?